Classic Motorcycle Build

 Cast alloy wheels and dual-disc front brakes, optional on other Sportster models, were standard on the Cafe Racer.

-The seven-spoke wheels, made by Morris, were 19" up front and 18" at the rear.
-Goodyear tires featured raised white letters.
+The seven-spoke wheels, made by Morris, measured 19" up front and 18" at the rear.
+Factory tires were Goodyear raised white letters.
 A rear disc brake was fitted, which would appear on all 1979 and later Sportsters.

 XLCR models also received a solid-state voltage regulator, as would all 1978 and later XL models.
-Valve timing was slightly more radical than other Sportster models.
+Valve timing was slightly more radical than other Sportsters.

 Sportster Cafe Racer motorcycle